Data-driven decoding of quantum error correcting codes using graph neural networks: GNN architecture and training

 \section{GNN architecture and training}

 Figure \ref{fig:network_architecture} displays the architecture of the GNN decoder.
 The node features are sent through 7 subsequent graph convolutional layers (Equation \ref{Eq:graphconv}).
 The node features are passed through a rectified linear unit (ReLU) activation function (which corresponds to chopping negative values) after each layer.
 After the graph convolutional layers, the node features from all nodes are pooled into one high-dimensional vector by computing the mean across all nodes.
 This vector is then cloned and sent to two identical fully connected neural networks.
-Both heads consist of 4 dense layers which map the pooled node feature vector down to one real-valued number which is output in the range 0 to 1 through a sigmoid function.
+Both heads consist of several dense layers which map the pooled node feature vector down to one real-valued number which is mapped to the range 0 to 1 through a sigmoid function.
 The input and output dimension $d_{in}$ and $d_{out}$ of the graph convolutional and dense layers can be found in Table \ref{fig:layer_dimensions}.

-Networks are trained on NVIDIA Tesla A100 HGX GPU's using the python multiprocessing module to generate data in parallel on a CPU.
-For gradient descent, samples are batched in batches of size $10^3$.
+Networks are trained on NVIDIA Tesla A100 HGX GPU's using the pytorch geometric knn module to generate graphs in parallel.
+For gradient descent, samples are batched in batches of sizes ranging from $6 \cdot 10^3$ for the biggest code instances ($d = d_t = 9)$ to $26 \cdot 10^3$ for the smallest code instances ($d = d_t = 3)$.
+The batch sizes are chosen to fully utilize the GPU during training.
 The learning rate is set to $10^{-4}$ and decreased manually to $10^{-5}$, whenever the validation accuracy reached a plateau.
-An example of a training history for $d=5$ and varying number of surface code cycles $d_t$ is shown in Figure \ref{fig:training_accuracy_2}.
-For this example, with $d_t=5$, 100 epochs of training takes approximately 10 hours.
-The code is available at \cite{git_GNN_decoder}.
+The training scripts, trained models and details on all hyper-parameters are available at \cite{git_GNN_decoder}.